8 Reasons Not to Buy Life Insurance

 Financial priorities matter.
 Housing, food, health care and an emergency fund come before life insurance.
 A policy doesn't help if you can't pay rent this month.

-Budget priority framework:
+Budget priority order:

 • Basic necessities (housing, food, utilities)